-- The order in which you add a group of numbers doesn't matter, the answer is the same.
-For example, 2 + 5 + 3= 10; and 5 + 3 + 2= 10.
+- The order in which you add a set of numbers doesn't matter, the sum remains the same.
+For example, 2 + 5 + 3 = 10; and 5 + 3 + 2 = 10.
 It is called the associative property of addition.

 Example 1: 8 bees set off to suck nectar from the flowers.
 Soon 7 more joined them.
-Use addition to find the total number of bees there were in all who went together to suck nectar?
+Use addition to find the total number of bees who went together to suck nectar.

 Number of bees who set off to suck nectar = 8